cisagov/pshtt/README.md

 * `HSTS Preloaded` - If the domain is on the Google Chrome Preload list
 * `Broken Root` - If the http:// and https:// domains are not live
 * `Broken WWW` - if the http://www. and https://www. are not live

-## What's this for?

-This was developed to help federal .gov domains comply with [M-15-13](https://https.cio.gov), an Office of Management and Budget memorandum that requires federal agencies to enforce HTTPS on their web sites and services.

-`pshtt` also includes data regarding a domain's state in the [HSTS preload list](https://hstspreload.appspot.com).

 ## Acknowledgements